Hieromon/AutoConnect/mkdocs/advancedusage.md

 ### <i class="fa fa-caret-right"></i> 404 handler

-Registering the "not found" handler is a different way than ESP8266WebServer/WebServer.
+Registering the "not found" handler is a different way than ESP8266WebServer (WebServer as ESP32).
 The *onNotFound* of ESP8266WebServer/WebServer does not work with AutoConnect.
 AutoConnect overrides *ESP8266WebServer::onNotFound*/*WebServer::onNotFound* to handle a captive portal.
 To register "not found" handler, use [*AutoConnect::onNotFound*](api.md#onnotfound).

 ### <i class="fa fa-caret-right"></i> Access to saved credentials